saurabh29r/NxtTrends-A-Modern-Ecommerce-Web_App/README.md

-# NxtTrends A Morden Ecommerce Web_App
+# NxtTrends A Modern Ecommerce Web_App

 In This Project I have builed an ecommerce web_app.